Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Averaged Fields and Pathwise regularisation of ODEs

-Therefore, one approach to defining the averaged field is to first obtain regularity estimates on the occupation measure $\mu_t$ and then define $\Gamma f$ as in \eqref{eq:avg function as local time conv}.
+Therefore, one approach to defining the averaged field is to first obtain regularity estimates on the occupation measure $m_t$ and then define $\Gamma f$ as in \eqref{eq:avg function as local time conv}.
 We outline a few known results on the regularity of the averaged fields $\Gamma f$ and the regularity of the local times, $L_t$, associated to certain Gaussian processes.
 For a deeper discussion on occupation measures and local times, see the survey paper \cite{geman_horowitz_80}. \begin{example} Let $Z$ be a fractional Brownian motion, on $(\tilde{\Omega},\tilde{\cF},\tilde{\PP})$, with Hurst parameter $H\in (0,1)$ and $f\in \cC^\beta$.
-In \cite{catellier_gubinelli_16} it is shown that there exists a set $\tilde{\cN} \subset \tilde{\Omega}$ of full measure depending on the distribution $f$ and $Z$, and a $\gamma>\frac{1}{2}$, such that for all $\tilde{\omega}\in \tilde{\cN}$, the averaged field $\Gamma f\in \cC^\gamma_T\cC^{\beta+\rho}_{loc}$ for $\rho<\frac{1}{2H}$.
-Note that this result does not define an average operator in sense of Definition \ref{def: avg operator}, as the set of full measure, $\tilde{\cN}$, depends explicitly on $f$, and thus the regularising effect does not necessarily hold for all $f\in \cC^\beta$ simultaneously. \end{example} In two recent publications \cite{galeati_gubinelli_20_Noiseless,galeati_gubinelli_20_Prevalence}, Galeati and Gubinelli prove that infinitely regularising paths are prevalent in $C([0,T];\bR^d)$.
-That is to say that for any Borel measure on $C([0,T];\bR^d)$ the canonical random variable, $Z$, is an infinitely regularising path.
+In \cite{catellier_gubinelli_16} it is shown that there exists a set $\tilde{\cN} \subset \tilde{\Omega}$ of full measure depending on the distribution $f$ and $Z$, and a $\gamma>1/2$, such that for all $\tilde{\omega}\in \tilde{\cN}$, the averaged field $\Gamma f\in \cC^\gamma_T\cC^{\beta+\rho}_{\text{loc}}(\bR^d)(\bR^d)$ for any $\rho<1/(2H)$.
+Note that this result does not define an average operator in sense of Definition \ref{def: avg operator}, as the set of full measure, $\tilde{\cN}$, depends explicitly on $f$, and thus the regularising effect does not necessarily hold for all $f\in \cC^\beta(\bR^d)$ simultaneously. \end{example} In two recent publications \cite{galeati_gubinelli_22_noiseless,galeati_gubinelli_20_Prevalence}, Galeati and Gubinelli prove that infinitely regularising paths are prevalent in $C_T$.
 The concept of prevalence was earlier used by Hunt, \cite{hunt_94}, to prove that almost all continuous paths are nowhere differentiable.
-In \cite{galeati_gubinelli_20_Noiseless} it is also shown that for any $\delta>0 $, the $\frac{1}{2\delta}$-regularising paths are prevalent in $\cC^{\delta-\varepsilon}([0,T];\bR^d)$ for any $\varepsilon>0$, \cite[Thm.
-1]{galeati_gubinelli_20_Noiseless}.
-This result makes rigorous the heuristic that more irregular paths $Z$ lead to more regularising averaging operators $\Gamma$.\\ In the next proposition we give a concrete example of a criterion that guarantees the regularising effect of a given process.
-This condition has been applied to obtain regularisation results in \cite[Thm.
-17]{harang_20_cinfinity} and \cite{galeati_gubinelli_20_Prevalence}. \begin{proposition} Let $(Z_t)_{t\in [0,T]}$ be a continuous Gaussian processes, which satisfies for some $\zeta\in (0,\frac{1}{d})$
+In \cite{galeati_gubinelli_22_noiseless} it is also shown that for any $\delta>0 $, the $\frac{1}{2\delta}$-regularising paths are prevalent in $\cC^{\delta-\varepsilon}_T$ for any $\varepsilon>0$, \cite[Thm.
+1]{galeati_gubinelli_22_noiseless}.
+This result makes rigorous the heuristic that more irregular paths $Z$ lead to more regularising averaging operators $\Gamma$.